 During the early hours of the London session, the forex market is particularly sensitive to major economic news releases.
 These announcements, which can range from employment figures to interest rate decisions, have the potential to significantly sway the market, causing sudden spikes in volatility.

-London, being a major financial hub, often sees the release of crucial data pertaining to the UK and European economies.
+London, being a major financial hub, often sees the release of crucial data about the UK and European economies.
 The influence of such news can be huge, often setting the tone for the trading day and offering traders opportunities to capitalize on price movements.

 London Breakout Trading Strategy: Step-by-Step